matrix-org/matrix.org/content/docs/users/desktop/public-rooms/_index.md

 +++
 title = "Public Rooms"
-date = "2022-10-12T08:00:00Z"
 weight = 200
 [extra]
 emoji = "🌐"
-tile = "I want to join public conversations"
+tile = "I want to join public conversations" updated = "2022-10-18T16:00:00Z"
 +++

-When you want to join larger public conversations, you have two major options at
+When you want to join larger public conversations, you have three major options at hand:
-hand:

 1. Joining a specific room from its address/alias or from a matrix.to link
 2. Browsing a public directory to find rooms of interest
+3. Joining a room that was listed in a Space

-## Join a specific room
+## Joining a specific room

 Someone might have shared a link that starts with `matrix.to` with you, or you might have stumbled upon it on a website.
 Those links will bring you to the